Skip to main navigation Skip to main content

 Nana Owusu, Kyle Kalutkiewicz, Jiahui Li, Alina M. Allen, Rohit Loomba, Richard L. Ehman, Meng Yin

-Engineered nutrient-stimulated hormonal multi-agonist for precision targeting of obesity and metabolic disorders
+Engineered nutrient-stimulated hormonal multi-agonists for precision targeting of obesity and metabolic disorders

 Yun Kyung Cho, Chang Hee Jung